chtoucas/Narvalo.NET/docs/Overview.md

 </Project>
 ```
 This has two consequences:
-- Test projects use a custom FxCop ruleset (same as the strict one but without
+- Test projects use a custom FxCop & StyleCop rules.
-  documentation rules).
 - Test projects use a dummy assembly version.

-Edit the local StyleCop settings and link it to `etc\Tests.SourceAnalysis`
-or just copy the settings from another project (but not Narvalo.Facts).

-Narvalo.Facts is the only project including a StyleCop configuration with actual rules.
-If you need to update the settings, do it there.
-When you are finished, copy the
-content of the new configuration to the shared one `etc\Tests.SourceAnalysis`.

 #### Sample projects
 Add the following content to you local customization property file `{ProjectName}.props`: